vlall/PixelNotes/README.md

 PixelNotes
 ==========

-PixelNotes reads a given input of an image in 'jpg' format and outputs a textfile of the altered compositional matrix This matrix can then be interpreted as notes for Max MSP.
+PixelNotes reads a given input of an image in 'jpg' format and outputs a textfile of the altered compositional matrix.
+This matrix can then be interpreted as input notes for a Max MSP composition.

 Future Updates